akouk/lucene-content-query-engine/README.md

 This project is a simple content query engine built using Apache Lucene.
 It allows you to index files from a specified directory and then perform search queries on the indexed content.
 You can choose how many results you want to see, and optionally save the results to a directory.
 ## Requirements

-Before you begin, ensure you have met the following requirements:
+Before you begin, ensure you have installed the followings:

-- You have installed a compatible version of Java (Java 11 or later is recommended).
+- a compatible version of Java (Java 11 or later is recommended).
-- You have installed Apache Maven to manage project dependencies.
+- Apache Maven to manage project dependencies.
-- You have a basic understanding of Java and Lucene.

 ## Getting Started
 ### Cloning the Project